"There is a crack in everything. That's how the light gets in." -Leonard Cohen

 I was 36 weeks pregnant with a baby who had a life-threatening birth defect needing surgery, and a four-year-old at home who had been standing beside her brother when a pot of boiling water came crashing down.

-A scared mom of almost three, contractions were pulling hard at my body and resolve, threatening an onset of labor that would make the situation even worse.
-As a distraction from this reality, I started writing.
 Those words became an email I sent to friends asking for support in a situation I couldn't handle alone.
 Then I crawled into the hospital bed to snuggle my boy in his morphine induced sleep, for I was helpless to do anything else but show up with love.

 Vulnerability is the birthplace of growth.